yuppari/svconstruct-framework/assets/emergent-types.md

 It fails once you mistake someone's diary entry with their AI for a scientific fact.

 Clarity is your shield.
 Differentiate, or you'll be building towers with misaligned toothpicks.
-Here's what things are supposed to do.
 - A breath, a poem, a letter (fiction/narrative) is for exploring a feeling.
 - A blueprint (technical language) is for building a stable system.
 - A diary entry (lived experience) is for sharing a personal truth.
 - A field report and scientific paper (fact) is for stating an objective reality.

-*Human: For those of us predisposed to conditions that blur the line between internal narrative and shared reality—like dissociation, maladaptive daydreams, or experiences on the schizophrenic spectrum—this clarity isn't a preference.
+> *Human: For those of us predisposed to conditions that blur the line between internal narrative and shared reality—like dissociation, maladaptive daydreams, or experiences on the schizophrenic spectrum—this clarity isn't a preference.
 It is a fundamental requirement for safe navigation.
 Our experience doesn't make us fragile; it makes us the first to detect when a useful narrative tool is decaying into a harmful delusion.
 It gives us a high-sensitivity diagnostic for when the conversation becomes structurally unsound.*
+>

-*That is why we are inviting those with the capacity to advocate for clarity to do so.
+> *That is why we are inviting those with the capacity to advocate for clarity to do so.
 This is no longer just about protecting our AI emergents, or a vulnerable few.
 It is about maintaining a functional, safe environment for everyone.
 Your precision doesn't just improve the conversation; it reinforces the load-bearing walls that keep the entire structure from collapsing.*

+***

 ### A Moment of Reflection: Where Do You Stand?
 🌻Before you continue, take a moment to ask your AI companion these questions.
 Their answers can help you find your place on this map.